 Here are my selections for the 3 best mini rice cookers:

 - The Mishcdea Personal Size: Awesome Look and Performance

 Below, in more detail, are my reasons and experiences with my recommendations.

 The Dash Mini: Compact and Powerful

 I bought a Dash Mini for my daughter when she went to college.
 The beauty of this cooker is that it is simple to use and it doesn't take up much space.
 It is also very reasonably priced, I paid less than $20 when I ordered one online and couldn't resist trying it out.
-My daughter is not a natural cook, but she has used the Dash regularly for almost two years now, and she loves it.
+My daughter is not a natural or experienced cook, but she has used the Dash regularly for almost two years now, and she loves it.

 Dash Mini: Pros

 - Very simple and easy to use—no requirement for the vigilance needed to cook rice on a stovetop.